 - We've changed the logic of determining the internal addresses for a URL list.
 To determine whether a link is external or internal, Netpeak Spider considers the 'Initial URL'.
 If the domain matches, the link is considered internal, if it doesn't match, then it's external.
 Previously, when crawling a list of URLs without an initial one, all links were considered external.
 Now they are compared with each other: if all the hosts of the addresses belong to the same domain, the URL will go to the internal links report; if at least one URL belongs to another domain, all addresses will be considered external.
 These changes affect results in reports.

 - We've improved the 'Default' parameter template.
-This was necessary for proper use of the new feature exporting express audit of the optimization quality in PDF.
+This was necessary for proper use of the new feature exporting SEO audit in PDF.

 - The results sorting in the table is saved only for a single session (until the program is restarted).
 In a new session, the sorting will be standard by the URLs' sequence number.
 We did it to make users' experience with results more clear and convenient.